Making Custom Attributes

 Form Field - How you want the attribute to look in your MonkeyPod, like checkboxes, tags, or a select list.
 The default selected option is Short Text.

 Choices - What do you want to be displayed if/when the attribute allows choices (such as "Donor Preferences")?
-This is could be a True/False, Open-Ended response, or more specific options for your organization like "community-based programs" or "events".
+This could be a True/False, Open-Ended response, or more specific options for your organization like "community-based programs" or "events".
 If you use a radio button form-field element, you will need to provide a list of choices for the user.
-For the example attribute Contact Preferences, you should use a select list with email, phone, text, or direct mail as the choices.
+For the example attribute Donor Preferences, you should use a select list with email, phone, text, or direct mail as the choices.

 Sensitive - Being able to view information marked sensitive is a user permission setting in MonkeyPod.
 Only users who have this enabled will be able to see the data in this attribute.
 To mark any attribute as sensitive, simply select the "Sensitive?" checkbox to indicate that the attribute is sensitive.